nikunjsrivastav/Automated-Time-Table-IIIT-DWD/test_cases.md

-# 🧪 Test Cases — Automated Timetable Generator
+# 🧪 Test Cases — Automated-Time-Table-IIIT-DWD

 This document lists all test cases for verifying each function in the timetable generation system.
 Each table follows the format: